 Is it a good idea to get a personal loan?

 Used wisely, a personal loan can be a great tool for maintaining or improving your financial health.
-You can fill short-term cash need for an emergency or invest in a big purchase.
+You can fill short-term cash needs for an emergency or invest in a big purchase.
 If you’re juggling revolving credit card balances with higher interest rates, consolidating those balances into a personal loan can help you save money and get your personal finances in order as long as you commit to keeping those balances low in the future.

 How can I get approved for a personal loan?